AlvesBruna/event-manager-api/README.md

 - `Implementation Details`

-Project was implemented whith repository
+Project was implemented whith In memory database using MongoDB patterns on the service layer to easily extends its native functions